bluedrop-learning-networks/eslint-config-bluedrop/README.md

 This project self-lints and ensure that all file paths are correct.
 You can run these checks with the `npm run test` command.

+## Migrations

+### Version 8.0.0 to 9.0.0

+- Remove `'bluedrop/config/ecmascript-2018'` and `'bluedrop/config/ecmascript-2019'` from ESLint config files as they are now part of the standard configuration.
+- Typescript linting has been removed and any projects using it will need to manage the configuration manually.
+- JSDoc plugin and configuration has been removed and any references to it will need to be removed.

 ## License